Mesoscale two-sample testing for networks: Introduction

 Mesoscale hypotheses of this form appear naturally in applications.
-For example, in neuroimaging, it is common to focus on anatomical regions of the brain or on ``functional networks'' \citep{fair09functional}, consisting of connections within or between known groups of nodes, with the groups determined by a brain atlas.
-We will refer to these as {\em rectangles}, as up to a reordering of nodes they correspond to a rectangular block of entries of the adjacency matrices (a square if the comparison is on node pairs within a region, and in general a rectangle if the comparison is on connections between two regions).
-In an exploratory analysis, \cite{fair09functional} compare samples of child and adult brain images for some of the rectangles induced by functional and lobe-based groupings. \cite{sripada20prediction} also work at this scale to identify which functional groupings of brain regions are related to a continuous-valued neurocognitive score.
+For example, in neuroimaging, it is common to focus on anatomical regions of the brain or on ``functional networks'' \citepbody{fair09functional}, consisting of connections within or between known groups of nodes, with the groups determined by a brain atlas.
+We will refer to these as {\em rectangles}, as up to a reordering of nodes they correspond to a rectangular block of entries of the adjacency matrices. \ifjasa \else In an exploratory analysis, \citebody{fair09functional} compare samples of child and adult brain images for some of the rectangles induced by functional and lobe-based groupings. \citebody{sripada20prediction} also work at this scale to identify which functional groupings of brain regions are related to a continuous-valued neurocognitive score.
 More generally, scientifically interesting rectangular hypothesis sets can arise from any known groupings of nodes.
 While in some cases given node groupings are used as motivation for inference under a block-constant model like the SBM, homogeneous edge distributions within each rectangle are a restrictive assumption we would like to avoid making.
-Two-sample comparison at the scale of fixed rows, columns, sub-rows, or sub-columns of the adjacency matrices may also be of interest if we want to isolate the influence of a given node on changes in the two samples \citep{kuntal19netshift}.
+Two-sample comparison at the scale of fixed rows, columns, sub-rows, or sub-columns of the adjacency matrices may also be of interest if we want to isolate the influence of a given node on changes in the two samples \citepbody{kuntal19netshift}. \fi